phouse512/blog/_posts/2017-02-13-hosting-and-deploying-node.markdown

 The above command uses npm to install forever globally on your server, which adds it to your path.
-As a note, you will most likely need to run this with sudo privileges to install forever correctly.
+As a note, you will most likely need to run this with sudo privileges to install it correctly.

-Before starting the server, first make sure that nvm is set to the correct version of Node, by using the `nvm use <version` command we talked about earlier.
+Before starting the server, first make sure that nvm is set to the correct version of Node, by using the `nvm use <version>` command we talked about earlier.
 Navigate to your project directory, and then run `npm install` to make sure that all of your dependencies are ready to go.